 Conclusion

 Childhood sexual assault has profound long-term effects on both the physical and mental health of the survivor.
 But all hope is not lost.
 As a survivor of childhood sexual abuse, it is important to seek help immediately.
-Book an appointment with a therapist, visit the gynecologist for thorough examination and treatment.
+Book an appointment with a therapist, visit the gynecologist for a thorough examination and treatment.
 It is never too late to start letting those wounds heal.

 Contact New Connections Counseling Center for help.